Vikeså

-Vikeså or Vigjeså is the administrative centre of Bjerkreim municipality in Rogaland county, Norway.
-The village is located along the European route E39 highway at a crossroads with the village of Ålgård about 20 km to the northwest, the village of Dirdal (in Gjesdal) about 25 km to the northeast, and the town of Egersund about 20 km to the south.
+Vikeså is the administrative centre of Bjerkreim Municipality in Rogaland county, Norway.
+The village is located along the European route E39 highway at a crossroads with the village of Ålgård about 20 km to the northwest, the village of Dirdal (in Gjesdal Municipality) about 25 km to the northeast, and the town of Egersund about 20 km to the south.
+The smaller village of Røysland lies about 7 km to the south.
 The lake Svelavatnet lies along the south side of the village.

-The 0.95 km2 village has a population (2019) of 1,017 and a population density of 1071 PD/km2.
+The 0.85 km2 village has a population (2025) of and a population density of 1265 PD/km2.
 The village is the largest village in the municipality.
 It is the seat of the municipal council and the main commercial area in the municipality including a Coop Extra store.